 Signed by: the Head of Department.
 Countersigned by the Deputy Dean after you have registered and submitted the concession with your registration form.

 Faculty rules state that a student may not register for a course a third time: if you fail it twice, you'll not be permitted to register.
 (Please note that an AB, INC or DPR mark counts as a fail).

 In practice the Faculty will permit you a third-time registration for ONE course, ONCE during your entire academic career, and ONLY if you have the consent of the department concerned.

 You are likely to be granted this only if the course is essential for your major or programme, and if your other marks are solid.

-If the department refuses consent you will have to change your degree or major, or else register for equivalents to the course concerned through UNISA or another university.
+If the department refuses consent you will have to change your degree or major, or else register for equivalents to the course concerned through another university.
 (Please note that the Economics department will never grant third-time registration permission to students who fail courses in the Economics major).

 Signed by: the Head of Department for both courses.
 Must be countersigned by the Deputy Dean BEFORE you are allowed to register for the clashing courses.

 Students are not permitted to register for courses which are in the same timetable slot.
 However, under certain extremely specific circumstances this permission may be given.

 Generally these circumstances will require that the clash is for only one lecture period a week, or that the student has registered for one of the courses before and thus has lecture notes, OR if one or preferably both of the courses records their lectures.

 Please make sure that you research the clash carefully and can tell the HoDs exactly what days you will be missing for each course.